mwette/cputil/README.md

 This valgrind tool provides approximate cycle counts for user-defined regions of code.
 It works on a per-thread basis.

+The cache1 branch is adding code to model latency wrt cache.

 ### dumping the op-count tables
 To dump the internal tables execute
    ```